kvassAI/slate/source/includes/_events.md

 ## Events Search

-Retrieves a list of Events associated with search.
+Gets a list of Events associated with search.

 > Definition